-An owner shall disclose to each prospective mobilehome owner the current and proposed base rent for the mobilehome space and the rental agreement options required by this section and Section 6- 66.150, provide each prospective mobilehome owner with a copy of this chapter, and disclose to the prospective mobilehome owner under what circumstances that a lease will be exempt from rent control.
+An owner shall disclose to each prospective mobilehome owner the current and proposed base rent for the mobilehome space and the rental agreement options required by this section and Section 6-66.150, provided each prospective mobilehome owner with a copy of this chapter, and disclose to the prospective mobilehome owner under what circumstances that if the prospective mobilehome owner signs a lease with a term of more than one year, that a lease will be exempt from rent control.
 The owner shall give the required disclosure and provide a copy of this chapter to the prospective mobilehome owner at the time that the owner, or owner's representative, receives the prospective mobilehome owner's application for tenancy.
 The required disclosures shall be made in a form approved by the Clerk, and the owner shall obtain a signature of the prospective mobilehome owner on the disclosure form acknowledging receipt of the disclosures.
 An owner must retain the signed disclosure form throughout the entire tenancy of the mobilehome owner.
 This signed form shall be made available to the Clerk upon reasonable written notice.
 (Ord.
 3648 § 1, 2004)